nicklockwood/iVersion/README.txt

 Purpose
 --------------

-The App Store app updated notification system is somewhat cumbersome and disconnected from the apps themselves.
+The App Store app updates notification system is somewhat cumbersome and disconnected from the apps themselves.
 Users often fail to notice when new versions of the app are released, and if they do notice, the App Store's 'download all' mechanism means that users often won't see the release notes for the new version.

 Whilst it is not possible to bypass the App Store and update an app from within the app itself as this violates the App Store terms and conditions, there is no reason why an app should not inform the user that the new release is ready, and direct them to the correct page in the App Store.